 At a traffic stop, distinguishing reality from fantasy becomes the difference between life and death.
 Pineland is a real-world Rashomon story inviting critical inquiry about truth, perception, and America's militarized institutions.

 Pineland is informed by my background as a civil-rights lawyer representing victims of fatal police shootings.
-A collection of short films will tell this true story multiple times from a range of perspectives, in several genres:
+A collection of short films—or one experimental creative-nonfiction feature—will tell this true story multiple times from a range of perspectives, in collaboration with a survivor, in several genres:

-The first version, Pineland/Hollywood, is an 11-minute experimental piece employing 483 fair-use clips from 216 Hollywood films to tell the story under a voice-over soundtrack of survivors' testimony from the actual court case.
+The first version, Pineland/Hollywood, is an 11-minute experimental piece employing almost 400 fair-use clips from 188 Hollywood films to tell the story under a voice-over soundtrack of survivors' testimony from the actual court case.
 Two people testify about the same incident, but they seem to be inhabiting different worlds.
-We realize that the real testimony might as well have been scripted in Hollywood.
-Trauma is mined for entertainment.
-Testimony, in contrast, is meant to reveal truth.
-But is it, too, a performance influenced by fictional tropes?
+The real testimony might as well have been scripted in Hollywood.
+Trauma is mined for entertainment, and we as viewers readily consume it.

-A second version, Pineland/Police, will tell the story from the police officer's perspective using archival public-service announcement and police-training films.
+A second version, Pineland/Police, will tell the story using archival police-training films and public-service announcements.
 How does fear-based training prime police to confront unexpected developments with violence?

-If funded, the third version, Pineland/Redux, will be a staged reenactment starring one of the survivors of the original incident.
+If funded, the third version, Pineland/Redux, will be a staged reenactment starring one of the survivors of the original incident, using Grand Theft Auto video if COVID-19 restrictions impede filming.

 The story begins on the next page.